-- Developing relationships with parents and children by carrying out home visits at the start of term. - Inviting all parents to an induction meeting prior to their child starting school; - Inviting children and parents to story sessions prior to starting school; - Running a curriculum evening close to the start of the term to brief parents on our practice; - Offering parents regular opportunities to talk about their child's progress in the Foundation Stage and encouraging parents to share the 'Learning Journey' with their child by contributing to Tapestry. - Having settling in sessions where parents can spend time with their child in the classroom; - Having an open-door policy whereby parents can speak to the staff whenever necessary; - Encouraging parents to talk to the child's teacher if there are any concerns.
+- Developing relationships with parents and children by having 1-1 meetings before the children start school. - Carrying out home visits at the start of term for the children who did not attend the preschool. - Inviting all parents to an induction meeting prior to their child starting school; - Inviting children and parents to story sessions prior to starting school; - Running a curriculum evening close to the start of the term to brief parents on our practice; - Offering parents regular opportunities to talk about their child's progress in the Foundation Stage and encouraging parents to share the 'Learning Journey' with their child by contributing to Tapestry. - Having settling in sessions where parents can spend time with their child in the classroom; - Having an open-door policy whereby parents can speak to the staff whenever necessary; - Encouraging parents to talk to the child's teacher if there are any concerns.
 There is a formal meeting for parents each term at which the teacher and the parent discuss the child's progress in private.
-Parents receive a report on their child's attainment and progress at the end of each school year, and their child's learning journey to keep; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Celebration days, Class assemblies, Sports Day, topic evenings etc. - Inviting parents to stay and play sessions which are planned specifically for those children and parents, teaching skills and strategies to support parents to support their child at home. - Encouraging parents to contribute to their child's 'Learning Journey'. - Providing activities with guidance that parents can undertake at home with their child. - Giving parents the opportunity to contribute their views in diaries/Tapestry. - Requesting feedback at the end of pre-school through a questionnaire so that practice can be built on and amended.
+Parents receive a report on their child's attainment and progress at the end of each school year, and their child's learning journey to keep; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Celebration days, Sports Day, topic evenings etc. - Encouraging parents to contribute to their child's 'Learning Journey'. - Providing activities with guidance that parents can undertake at home with their child. - Giving parents the opportunity to contribute their views in diaries/Tapestry. - Requesting feedback at the end of pre-school through a questionnaire so that practice can be built on and amended.